 The only hope we have for change is a change in the state’s lawmakers.
 Jon Kyl is retired but Jon McCain remains an active Senator determined to prevent the expansion of internet poker anywhere in the US.
 Democrats and small government Republicans will most likely be more open to the idea.

 Online casinos are clearly illegal in Arizona and will remain so for the foreseeable future.
 There are no pending legislative efforts to change that and the tribal gaming industry remains staunchly opposed to any expansion of online gambling.
 Competition is a scary thing for those in the land-based gaming industry in this state.

-Interestingly, the Pascua Yaquis tribe has an online casino that does include elements of real money play.
-The official website for the Casino del Sol in Tucson has an area where visitors can log in to play virtual slot machines and blackjack tables.
-Customers start with one million chips free of charge.
-When those play chips run out, they have the option to pay real money for more virtual chips.
+Interestingly, the Pascua Yaquis tribe had an online casino that included elements of real money play.
+The official website for the Casino del Sol in Tucson once had an area where visitors could log in to play virtual slot machines and blackjack tables.
+The casino would start customers start with one million chips free of charge.
+When those play chips ran out, players were given the option to pay real money for more virtual chips.

 The site was considered legal because while it allowed customers to actually pay money for virtual chips, it was impossible to win anything.
 In other words, customers could buy in for real money but could not cash out.
 No surprisingly, this “online casino” was not a big hit and was eventually removed from the Casino del Sol website.